Documentation

 Vehicle Info

-Vehicle registration details: name, make, model, year, license plate, VIN, type, capacity, and notes.
+Vehicle registration details: name, status (and status reason, if set), make, model, year, license plate, VIN, type, capacity, and notes.

 Attributes